ane/ebi/README.md

 ![Organization](https://dl.dropboxusercontent.com/u/11213781/ebi/hierarchy.png)

-Furthermore, it is good practice to separate the EBI architecture itself into its own *service* layer, and provide a wrapping around that in the API layer.
-The API layer functionalities would commonly be registered to different HTTP verbs or user interactions in a GUI application, but still speak in the clean data language of DTOs.
-In summary, the API layer:
+Furthermore, it is good practice to separate the EBI architecture itself into five different layers.
+These layers correspond to namespaces or packages in your language of choice.

-* contains a set of **boundaries** that one or more **interactors** implement
+* The **Host** layer implements a physical manifestation of the API, e.g., a web server
-* translates data from the outside world into request and response DTOs, passing them to boundaries,
+* The **API** layer is the interface to the program itself, which accepts input and translates it into DTOs, passing them to
-* is not dependent of any protocol, only data formats (JSON, XML),
-* is unit testable with simple DTOs.

-The **service** layer contains the **boundaries** that the API layer calls.
-Their actual implementation is implemented by interactors.
-The manipulation can occur in a variety of ways, but any database should be abstracted via some delivery mechanism in a gateway, viz., databases and other web services interactors rely on.
+* The **Boundary** layer which is an **abstract** interface between interactors and the API, the boundary layer is concretely is implemented by
+* The **Service** layer which receives information from and delivers results to the boundary, containing the main program logic which manipulates
+* The **Entity** layer which contains dumb objects that represent program models and data

+Thus, when a program is constructed, the API is given

+* A set of boundaries it needs to talk to
+* A set of interactors that implement these functionalities

 ![API](https://dl.dropboxusercontent.com/u/11213781/ebi/api.png)